di-press/brain-tumor-segmentation/README.md

 ### Image Processing Tasks

-equalizaçaõ de histograma ,image filtering e operador morfológico,
+The following methods can be applied:

+- Histogram Equalization
+- Image Filtering
+- Morphological Operations

-According to [], the following segmentation methods can be applied to MRI Brain Tumor Segmentation task:
+According to [1], the following segmentation methods can be applied to MRI Brain Tumor Segmentation task:

 - K-Means
 - Watershed